OutSystems/docs-odc/src/eap/building-apps/ui/navigation/ui-flow.md

 ---
-summary: UI Flow groups screens into logical units with common settings.
+summary: UI Flows is an element that groups Screens and Blocks in an app.
 tags:
 locale: en-us
 guid: f7e6d4a4-7d1e-4593-9975-b8e160df3780